rayui/scooby/README.md

   - name of your default user
 - LC_EXTERNAL_IP
   - the public ip v4 address of your cluster
+- LC_EXTERNAL_NM
+  - network mask of your external nic
 - LC_INTERNAL_IP
   - the private ip v4 address of your cluster
+- LC_INTERNAL_NM
+  - network mask of your cluster nic
 - LC_INTERNAL_DEVICE
   - the internal device name for your cluster (e.g. eth1)
+- LC_EXTERNAL_DNS
+  - external DNS provider, e.g. 1.0.0.1
+- LC_EXTERNAL_DOMAIN
+  - domain on external nic - the domain of your lan
+- LC_EXTERNAL_GW

+  - public gateway of your lan

+- LC_LOCAL_DNS

 - PACKER_GITHUB_API_TOKEN
   - your Packer API token
 - SSH_AUTH_KEY